UniKnow/AgileDev/dbc4java/src/site/markdown/index.md

  Within [introduction design by contract](introduction_dbc.html) we provide a deeper understanding of design by contract.
 The [Usage dbc4spring](usage.html) chapter describes how the `dbc4java` framework can be used within your project.
 The [Validation Constraints](validation_constraints.html) provides an overview of the constraint annotations that are default supported by `dbc4java`.

-*NOTE:* The `dbc4java` framework doesn't support constraints on java constructors!
+*NOTE:* The `dbc4java` framework doesn't support constraints on java constructors or static methods!